A quick guide for home care managers

 To support people to manage their medicines as independently as possible, help may be needed from other professionals – for example, the person who prescribed the medicine, the dispensing pharmacist, or another

 - check if it is possible to simplify how and when the medicines are taken

 - consider if a review might be needed and if any medicine can be stopped.

 - Managing medicines for adults receiving social care in the community (NICE guideline)

 - Community adult social care services: information for providers (Care Quality Commission)

 - Home care: delivering personal care and practical support to older people living in their own homes (NICE guideline)

-- The handling of medicines in social care (Royal Pharmaceutical Society)
+- Top tips for managing medicines for adults receiving social care in the community (Royal Pharmaceutical Society)

 This content has been co-produced by NICE and the Social Care Institute for Excellence (SCIE).
 It is based on NICE’s guideline on discussing and planning medicines support.